 Signup Bonus: 15,000 Flying Club Bonus Miles on your first spend on the card.

 Earnings Rate: 1.5 Virgin Flying Club Miles for every £1 spent on regular spending, 3 miles per point on Virgin Atlantic flights or Virgin Holidays.

-Additional Rewards: After a £10,000 spend you can upgrade a round trip booked with miles in economy to premium economy or you can choose a companion voucher, but you can limited by your tier status in Virgin Atlantic’s Flying Club for what cabin you can use your companion voucher in.
-(It’s Economy only for Red, Premium Economy with Silver, and Upper Class with Gold).
+Additional Rewards: After a £10,000 spend you can upgrade a round trip booked with miles in economy to premium economy or you can choose to take a companion voucher in any class.

 The Wilderness Verdict:

 This is the card I had myself up until recently, as travelling solo on Virgin Atlantic routes reasonably frequently made that Premium Economy upgrade for a whole round trip offering quite considerable value to me!

 The ongoing earnings rate of the card is also excellent, and actually slightly better than the BA cards in terms of what you get in terms of bang for buck.
 It’s also a Mastercard rather than an American Express, which offers the added advantage of being accepted everywhere.

 There are a few issues with this one though.
 Firstly, Virgin don’t fly as many places as BA, so you’d want to be sure you’re frequently flying their routes.
 The expensive £160 annual fee is just not worth it otherwise.

 I used to note here that Virgin imposed some annoying cabin restrictions on use of a companion voucher, however as of 22.08.2020 they’ve removed the restrictions and you can use a companion voucher in any cabin – this is quite an upgrade and makes this card considerably more attractive.